mcc-us/bookkeeping/_pages/chap03.understanding-debit-credit.md

 | ![Example Entry](/assets/mc-graw-accounting-course/images/example.journal.entry.png)  |

 - Double-entry bookkeeping states that a transaction may effect 2 or more accounts.
-  -  *For example*; when a business buys a car it may pay 10% with cash and the remainder with a bank loan.
+  -  *For example*; Money comes from account & goes into another.

 ---